How We Test Our Peptides: Our Quality Process Explained

 Step 5: Certificate of Analysis (COA) Generation

-Once testing is complete, we generate a Certificate of Analysis (COA) for the batch.
+Once testing is complete, the laboratory issues a Certificate of Analysis (COA).
 This is a document that summarizes everything the tests found.
 A proper COA includes:

 Want to learn how to read a COA yourself?
 We wrote a separate guide: How to Read a COA Without a Science Degree.

-If a customer ever has a question about their product, we can pull up the exact batch data within minutes.
+If a customer ever has a question about their product, we can pull up that record and send the underlying report.
 This is not fancy — it is basic record-keeping.
 But you would be surprised how many vendors cannot do it.

 What "99% Purity" Actually Means